 The four Witkin treatises are well known in California and are valuable when researching California law.
-The treatises are all available in print in the Heafey Law Library.
-The treatises are also on Westlaw and Lexis, available to law students, law faculty and law staff, and to others with individual Westlaw and Lexis passwords.
+The treatises are all available in print in the Mabie Law Library.
+The treatises are also availble on Westlaw and Lexis to law students, law faculty, law staff, and to others with individual Westlaw and Lexis passwords.

 This guide introduces each of the Witkin treatises, discusses some of their common features, suggests research strategies, and links to additional information about E.B.
 Witkin and the treatises.